godaddy/gasket/packages/gasket-core/docs/gasket-engine.md

 ## Direct Usage

 The `GasketEngine` is used internally by the `makeGasket` function, so you probably do not need to use this directly.
-If you do, instantiate an engine, by passing in an array of pluigns.
+If you do, instantiate an engine, by passing in an array of plugins.

 ```js
 import { GasketEngine } from '@gasket/core';